 Senior Lecturer in French Studies; Graduate Coordinator Languages

 A. R. Chisholm Professor of French, Director of the BA

 Senior Tutor in French Studies

-Senior Lecturer in French Studies; Convenor, European Studies
+Senior Lecturer in French Studies; Convenor, French Studies and European Studies